Male Infertility, Diagnosis & Treatment

 • Are unable to have a child after a year of regular, unprotected sex

-• Have had groin, testicle, penis or scrotum surgery
+• Have had groin, testicle, and penis or scrotum surgery.

 Causes of male infertility:

-• You should produce healthy sperm.
-At the beginning, it is affected by the growth and formation of the male reproductive organs during puberty.
-At least one of your testicles must be working correctly, and your body must produce testosterone and other hormones to trigger and keep sperm production.
+• You should produce good quality sperm.
+At first, the sperm is affected by the growth and formation of the male reproductive organs during puberty.
+At least one of your testicles must be working correctly, and your body must produce Testosterone, FSH, LH and other hormones to trigger and keep sperm production.

-• Sperm have to be carried into the semen.
+• Sperm have to be carried into the semen to be mixed with.
 When sperm are produced in the testicles, small tubes transport them to mix with semen and are ejaculated out of the penis.

 • The sperm has to be functional and able to move.
-If the movement (motility) or function of your sperm is abnormal, the sperm will not be able to reach or penetrate your partner's egg.
+If the movement (motility) or function of your sperm is abnormal, the sperm will not be able to reach or penetrate the egg.

 Causes related to medical treatment:

-Chemotherapy and radiotherapy are the main medical causes of male infertility.
-You have to freeze your sperm before any chemotherapy or radiotherapy to be able to have a child in the future.
+• Chemotherapy and radiotherapy are the main medical causes of male infertility.
+You have to freeze your sperm before any chemotherapy or radiotherapy to be able to have children in the future.

 Causes related to health problems:

 • Infection.
-Some infections can alter sperm production or sperm health, or can cause scarring which blocks the passage of sperm.
-These include sexually transmitted diseases, including chlamydia and gonorrhea; inflammation of the prostate (prostatitis); and inflammation of the testicles due to mumps (mumps orchitis).
-Even though some infections can do permanent testicular damage, most often sperm can still be recuperated.
+Some infections can change sperm production or sperm quality and count, or can cause scarring in the testicles which blocks the passage of the sperm.
+These include sexually transmitted diseases (STDs), such as chlamydia and gonorrhea; inflammation of the prostate (prostatitis); and inflammation of the testicles due to mumps (mumps orchitis).
+Even though some infections can do permanent testicular damage, most often sperm can still be retrieved by aspiration when needed.

 • Ejaculation.
 Retrograde ejaculation happens when semen enters the bladder during orgasm instead of going out of the penis.
 Several health problems can cause retrograde ejaculation, including diabetes, spinal injuries, medications, and surgery of the bladder, prostate or urethra.
 Some men with spinal cord injuries or certain diseases can't ejaculate semen, although they still make sperm.
 In such cases sperm can still be retrieved to be used in assisted reproductive techniques (ART).